EdDataScienceEES/tutorial-zey-123/Tutorial/README.md

 </div>

 #### Using secondary axes to combine line and bar charts
 This is another common use of secondary axes in data visualization.
 This allows for the visualization and comparison of two related but differently scaled variables in a single, easy-to-understand plot.
-How fun :).

 ```
 # Summarize data by species and calculate mean flipper length and body mass